dancrumb/es-fig-docker/README.md

  This starts up our services (`up`) in the background (`-d` for "detached").

  Next, run `fig logs` to watch the nodes come up.
-Once they're up, you can view the cluster state via [http://localhost:9200/_plugin/kopf](the kopf plugin).
+Once they're up, you can view the cluster state via [the kopf plugin](http://localhost:9200/_plugin/kopf).

 ## Creating an populating the index